ahstewart/signal-decrypt/README.md

-# Database Decryptor for Signal Messenger
+# Database Decryptor for Signal Desktop

 This is a simple .NET application designed to decrypt the SQLCipher-encrypted SQLite database file that stores the Signal Desktop message data.
 It uses the sqlcipher_export() function to output a deencrypted SQLite database file.